Questions are mounting over the Breonna Taylor charges. Here’s what people want to know.

 “Everybody in the house was panicked, just shaking,” the attorney said.

-Kuhn, the spokeswoman for the attorney general’s office, told The Post that the bullets that entering the upstairs apartment “couldn’t be recovered to test.”
+Kuhn, the spokeswoman for the attorney general’s office, told The Post that the bullets that entered the upstairs apartment “couldn’t be recovered to test.”

 “Therefore, there was insufficient evidence to draw a conclusion as to who fired the bullets,” she said.

 The attorney general has also said there is no conclusive evidence that Hankison’s bullets struck Taylor.

-Kuhn did not provide further comments on why Hankison faced no charges related to her death.
+Asked Tuesday why Hankison was not charged with endangering people in Taylor’s apartment, Cameron said he did not want to give many specifics as the case is pending but said that Taylor appears to have “passed pretty quickly,” according to WDRB.

 Marisa Iati contributed to this report.